 23: Chicago Blackhawks, NHL

-Part of the reason I like this name so much – besides the fact that they’re, you know, my team – is the fact that it adds so much nuance to political correctness.
+Here’s an honest question: I’ve accepted the fact that naming teams after Native Americans can be disrespectful.
+But is it okay if a team was named after one particular Native American?
+And the Blackhawks name was taken through two more forms before reaching the team.
 Perhaps the Blackhawks could use it as an advertisement: The team!
 That was named after a restaurant!
 A restaurant that was named after an army battalion!
 An army battalion that was named after a person!
 Yeah, even tracing it back all the way, the Hawks were named after a person.
 It’s rather unfortunate that their nickname is another generic bird of prey, because I take points off for that.
 But there’s no denying that Blackhawks is a name with character, and it finds a nice balance in a three-syllable-two-syllable dynamic simply by making the middle sounds the same in both words.
 It’s just that in Chicago, the short C is a syllable all to itself while in Blackhawks, the CK comes at the end of the first syllable.
 The name has an history in Illinois, too; Black Hawk was a Sauk tribe chief who led raiding and war parties as a young man, fought in the War of 1812, and led the British Band in the 1832 war presumably named after him.
 The team itself spent most of its existence known as the Black Hawks, until the owner randomly decided to use the name written on the original legal documents – Blackhawks – sometime in 1986.

 22: Boston Bruins, NHL